Matthews1337/Matthews1337/README.md

 - Hey!👋 Nice to meet you!
-My name is Matheus Fonseca, an analysis and development of system's student living in Brazil.
-Nowadays, i focus my time on learning more each day about backend developing.
+My name is Matheus Fonseca, a Software Engineering student living in Brazil.
+Nowadays, i focus my time on learning more each day about backend developing and data science.
 Feel free to find me on my social medias.

 ABOUT ME
 - 👀 I’m interested in Learning more about development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning machine learning

 <div align="left">